philchuang/chrome-auto-dayton-mls/README.md

 ----------------

 1. Save the [Auto Dayton-MLS.crx](https://github.com/philchuang/chrome-auto-dayton-mls/blob/master/crx/Auto%20DAY-MLS.crx) chrome extension file to your computer.
-2. Open a new Chrome tab to the extensions management page, `chrome://extensions` - *sorry, chrome blocks this from being a link*
+2. Open a new Chrome tab to the extensions management page, `chrome://extensions` - *sorry, chrome blocks this from being a link, so type it in or copy & paste*.
-3. Drag & drop the Auto Dayton MLS.crx file into the extensions management page.
+3. Drag & drop the crx file into the extensions management page.
 4. Look for it in the browser actions section to the right of the address bar.

 Status
 ------

-v1.0 has been released.
+Current Version: **v1.1**

+Latest features

+* Rewrote search form to use bootstrap
+* Now supports multiple concurrent searches

-To Dos:
+To Dos

+* Rewrite javascript and use angular
 * Add a few more search fields (perhaps make that configurable)
-* Rewrite search form and use bootstrap css
-* Rewrite javascript and use angular

 License
 -------